How to Form an LLC in Arizona

 Choose a Name for Your Arizona LLC

 Before finalizing the name of your LLC, do an Arizona business name search to make sure it’s available by searching the Arizona Corporation Commission: Business Entity Search.
-In Arizona, two businesses cannot have the same name, nor can two businesses have names that are two similar so we recommend searching for any names that “contain” any part of your business name to ensure another business name isn’t too close to your Arizona LLC’s name.
+Your business name must be distinguishable from all other registered business names in the state, which means it can’t be confusingly similar to another name.
+We recommend searching for any names that contain any part of your business name to ensure another business name isn’t too close to your Arizona LLC’s name.
+You can also read the ACC’s guidelines for determining whether a business name is distinguishable.

-Once you’ve confirmed that your chosen LLC name isn’t too similar to other Arizona businesses, make sure that you add an LLC indicator to the business name, like “LLC,” or “limited liability company” at the end of the business name, and that the name follows all other Arizona Corporation Commission Naming Standards.
+Once you’ve confirmed that your chosen LLC name isn’t too similar to other Arizona business names, make sure that you add an LLC indicator, like “LLC,” or “limited liability company” at the end of the business name.

 Appoint a Statutory Agent